 Step 1: Cut Your Paper Poppy Petals

-To begin, cut out your cardstock using the free paper poppy template (Design #110) in the free resource library.
+To begin, cut out your cardstock using the free paper poppy template available from Abbi (sign up free here) and as Design #110 in our free resource library.
 You can cut the paper poppy project with scissors, but you’ll find it easier to use something like a Cricut.
 Here are the free SVG cut files uploaded to Cricut Design Space:

 CUTTING MACHINE NOTE: Tip: If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you’re on an iPhone or iPad, here’s how to download and upload SVG files to the Cricut Design Space app.